Anna Sale: Who knows about your student loan debt?

 AS: So that means you have extra money for student loan payments.

 JG: Oh god, you sound like my mom.

 AS: Except your mom doesn’t know!
-Your mom doesn’t have the opportunity to tell you this!
+Your mom doesn’t have an opportunity to tell you this!

 AS: When do you think you’ll make a payment?